abrennr/BodyBuilder/README.md

 Saving a text writes the document structure to disk as an XML file.
 The file is named `<identifier>.mets.xml`, and is written in the same directory that was opened to find the page image files.

-To save the text, choose File->Save from the menu.
+To save the text, choose `File -> Save` from the menu.

 <a name="310ClosingBodyBuilder"></a>
 ### 3.10 Closing BodyBuilder